alfiancikoa/project-rest-api/README.md

 <br>

 # Using Docker
-<h4>If you are using docker-desktop, the containers can access host os by using host.docker.internal name.
+If you are using docker-desktop, the containers can access host os by using host.docker.internal name.
-Otherwise, you can use default host IP address: 172.17.0.1</h4>
+Otherwise, you can use default host IP address: 172.17.0.1
 <br>
 ```
 # create and run dockerMySQL container
 docker run -p 3307:3306 -e MYSQL_ROOT_PASSWORD=password -e MYSQL_DATABASE=dbproject --name dockerContainer -d mysql:latest
 ```
 <br>

 - Set Environtmen on file .env with your configuration

 ```
 MYSQL_USER=root           // your user MySQL
 MYSQL_PASSWORD=password   // make sure this is same with before command (MYSQL_ROOT_PASSWORD=password)